DATA PROCESSING AGREEMENT

 Vendor will process, retain, use, and disclose personal data only as necessary to provide the Services under the Agreement, which constitutes a business purpose.

 Vendor agrees not to (a) sell (as defined by the CCPA) Cadence Personal Data or Cadence end users’ Personal Data, (b) retain, use, or disclose Customer’s Personal Data for any commercial purpose (as defined by the CCPA) other than providing the Services, or (c) retain, use, or disclose Customer’s personal data outside of the scope of the Agreement.

 Vendor certifies that its Sub-Processors are Service Providers under the CCPA.

-- Canada.
-“Data Protection Legislation” includes the Federal Personal Information Protection and Electronic Documents Act, which shall modify the definition in the DPA as follows:
+4. Canada.
+“Data Protection Legislation” includes the Federal Personal Information Protection and Electronic Documents Act and any other applicable federal, provincial or territorial privacy laws and regulations, which shall modify the definition in the DPA as follows:

 - “Sub-processors” are deemed “third parties,” with whom Vendor has entered into a written contract that includes terms substantially similar to this Addendum.

 Vendor has conducted appropriate due diligence on its Sub-processors (or third parties, as the case may be).

 Vendor will implement technical and organizational measures as set forth in this Addendum.

 5. China.
 “Data Protection Legislation” includes the Cybersecurity Law and the Personal Information Protection Law.

 6. Israel.
 “Data Protection Legislation” includes the Protection of Privacy Law, 5741-1981, Privacy Protection Regulations, 5761, 2001, and Protection of Privacy Regulations, 5777-2017, which shall modify the definitions in the DPA as follows: